zining2004/TikTok-TechJam-2024/README.md

 - Top-Up Balance: Users can top up their account balance using cash or credit card.
 The balance is displayed in TikToken, with exchange rates fetched from an API.
 - Order History: Users can view their past orders.
 - Transfer: Users can transfer TikTokens to existing users.
-- Transaction History: Users can view their history of pruchases, top-ups and transfers.
+- Transaction History: Users can view their history of purchases, top-ups, and transfers.
+- Security Feature: A 6-digit pin given upon registration is required for purchases and transfers.
+- Error Handling: Users will not be able to see the backend error message if an error is faced.

 ### Prerequisites
 Python 3.7 or higher